ctnkaan/Noodle/README.md

     -weather <city> -->   Shows weather of the given city -countdown <number> -->   Sets a countdown from <number>
     -osu <username> --> Shows Osu! stats
+    -ws <website> --> takes image of a webste
+    -covid --> Shows vaccination number for Turkey

     ------------MODERATION----------------
     -kick <username> -->Kicks the user from server